AnticOwl/anticowl.github.io/_Wip/2025-03-03-MirrorsEdge.md

 </table>
 </div>

+{% include note.html content="All the controls can be customised via the in game settings and/or the MMultiplayer."%}

 ### In Flight

 Let say you want to take a shot of Faith jumping from one roof to another.
 You will need to use the `Dolly` option from `MMultiplayer` to accomplish this.
 The great thing here is you won't need to add markups.
 So, to do so, follow these steps: